pammacdotnet/IJIMAI/tests/explicit-first-paragraph/test.typ

-#import "../minimal-template.typ": *
+#import "../minimal-template.typ": ijimai-no-content as ijimai, first-paragraph
-#show: ijimai-no-content
+#show: ijimai
 // You can explicitly use `first-paragraph` function in case implicit approach
 // gives an error.
 It is unlikely, but there is no guarantee that implicit
 // approach is 100% reliable.
 Prefer the implicit approach.